Registered office and registered agent.

 Resignation of registered agent of foreign corporation.

-Service on foreign corporation.
+Service of process, notice, or demand on foreign corporation.

 Withdrawal of foreign corporation.